RononDex/archdotfiles/README.md

 First, install Arch-Linux by following this guide: https://wiki.archlinux.org/index.php/Installation_guide

-After you have followed and finished that guide (takes about 10 minutes), DON'T REBOOT JUST YET!
+After you have followed and finished that guide and having a bootloader setup (takes about 10 minutes), DON'T REBOOT JUST YET!

 While still being chrooted into your local Arch-Linux install, install sudo and git: